SystemsApproach/5G/arch.rst

-Even though the word “Core” is in its name, from an Internet perspective, the Mobile Core is still part of the access network, effectively providing a bridge between the RAN and the IP-world.
+Even though the word “Core” is in its name, from an Internet perspective, the Mobile Core is still part of the access network, effectively providing a bridge between the RAN in some geographic area and the greater IP-based Internet.
+3GPP provides significant flexibility in how the Mobile Core is geographically deployed, for our purposes, assuming each instantiation of the Mobile Core serves a metropolitan area is a good working model.
+The corresponding RAN would then span several dozens (or even hundreds) of cell towers.

 Taking a closer look at :numref:`Figure %s <fig-cellular>`, we see that a *Backhaul Network* interconnects the eNBs that implement the RAN with